Sexism in the City: Women in Law

-It has been 95 years since the the first female solicitor was admitted to the Law Society.
-What a cause for celebration!
+Being a working woman in today’s society is rife with difficulties.
+It has been over 95 years since the the first female solicitor was admitted to the Law Society.
+But although this is a cause for celebration for women in law worldwide, the current figures are not too encouraging.
 In 2016, the Solicitors Regulation Authority found that half of practising solicitors are now women.
-However as always, there is a catch.
+But there is a catch.
 Less than 30% of these women are partners at their firms.
-Moreover, SRA found that women are more likely to work in regional branches than big City circles.
+Moreover, the SRA found that women are more likely to work in regional branches than big City circles.

 These figures lead us to question how far women in law have really come.
-Has the legal reform over the ages been a proactive evolution towards equality by the majority, or merely a reactive token to the underrepresented minority?
+Has the legal reform over the ages been a proactive evolution towards equality, or merely a reactive token for an underrepresented minority?

 Women in Law: A Timeline of Developments